MaheshRKumawat/Deepfake_Detector/README.md

 then open the file in location `/usr/local/lib/python3.7/dist-packages/keras_video/generator.py` and then replace line `from keras.utils import Sequence` with `from tensorflow.keras.utils import Sequence` and save it.
 <br>

-You can run the predict.ipynb file from each directory to test the model.

 ## Directory Structure
 ```